Nisha Agarwal

-Nisha Aggarwal is a former Indian actress and model who appeared in Telugu, Malayalam and Tamil films.
+Nisha Aggarwal is a former Indian actress and a model who appeared in Telugu, Malayalam and Tamil films.
 She is the younger sister of actress Kajal Aggarwal.

 Early life

-Aggarwal was born and brought up in a Punjabi family settled in Mumbai (present-day Mumbai).
-Her father Suman Aggarwal, is an entrepreneur in the textile business and her mother Vinay Aggarwal is a confectioner, and her sister's business manager.
+Aggarwal was born and brought up in a Punjabi Hindu family settled in Mumbai.
+Her father Vinay Aggarwal, is an entrepreneur in the textile business and her mother Suman Aggarwal is a confectioner, and her sister's business manager.
 She has an elder sister Kajal Aggarwal, an actress in Telugu, Tamil and Hindi cinema.